irondarrius/IronOcr.Examples/how-to/barcodes/README.md

     </div>
 </div>

-Similarly, the decoding session produces both the text retrieved through OCR and the values of the QR codes that were scanned.
+These examples display the straightforward integration and robust capabilities of IronOCR for automating the extraction of information from barcodes and QR codes embedded in documents.